 Eating Locally and Farmers Markets

 Eating locally is not only healthy and delicious, it’s better for the environment and supports small farms and businesses.
 Here in Louisiana, we’re fortunate to have an abundance of fresh, local produce year-round.
-There are farmers markets located all over town, and not only is the produce fresher, you can also get great deals and discover new vegetables to add to your menu.
+There are farmers’ markets located all over town, and not only is the produce fresher, but you can also get great deals and discover new vegetables to add to your menu.
 To make it easier to explore your local farmers market, we’ve put together some tips for shopping and a list of markets in the Greater New Orleans area below.
 If you know of a produce stand or market you don’t see listed – share it in the comments!

 How to make the most of the markets

 Both strategies pay off – if you are among the first to arrive, you’ll get first pick and more options to choose from.
 If you arrive close to closing time, you can score great discounts on vegetables that the farmers don’t want to pack up and transport back to the farm.

 Farmers markets can be a little like a buffet – if you load up at the first stand you pass, you might discover a better deal or prettier produce down the line.
 It’s tempting to start piling up the first beautiful vegetables and homemade goods you see, but make a quick loop first, so you’ll have the big picture and see all that’s offered.

 One of the best things about farmers markets is the farmers themselves.
 Most are more than happy to chat about their produce, give cooking tips, and even share recipes.
 It’s a great way to branch out to try vegetables you haven’t tried before, and making friends with farmers can also result in getting better deals and the choicest offerings.